 If this were the only path available, voltage across the device would peak at several hundred volts.
 The internal diode provides another path for current.
-This limits the peak reverse voltage across the load to less than 1 V. Every switch has this protection so you can connect an inductive load to any point.
+This limits the peak reverse voltage across the load to less than 1 V. Every switch has this protection so an inductive load can be connected to any point.

-Figure 26: Diagram of Internal Protection for Inductive Loads b) Output De-energized
+Figure 25: Diagram of Internal Protection for Inductive Loads a) Output Energized b) Output De-energized